MagellanicGames/SpeedyHtml/README.md

 to Bootstrap.
 Sites generated with this tool use the CDN for Bootstrap.

 The program takes input of an .shb file.
-Simply run .shb script files from a console like so: SimpleHtmlBuilder.exe script.shb
+Simply run .shb script files from a console like so: SpeedyHtmlBuilder.exe script.shb

 The structure of the website follows basic Bootstrap grid structure.